tschaffter/docker-dnsmasq/README.md

 also serve the names of local machines which are not in the global DNS.If you own an Asus router, it is possible that [your Asus router is using Dnsmasq].

-## Motivation
+## Features

+This repository:

-- This repository brings the latest release of Dnsmasq to any host that has Docker installed.
+- Brings the latest release of Dnsmasq to any host that has Docker installed.
-- This repository closely tracks upstream source changes and promptly publishes new versions of this image using an automated system (GitHub workflow).
+- Closely tracks upstream source changes and promptly publishes new versions of this image using an automated system (GitHub workflow).
-- This Docker image enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container (e.g. Stubby).
+- Enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container (e.g. [tschaffter/getdns-stubby]), which is not (yet?) supported natively by Dnsmasq.

 ## Usage